mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 a male.
-The 'neuters' among Night's humans are physically capable of mating but choose a life of celibacy, focusing instead on the construction and maintenance of Night's rather well-developed high- tech society.
+The 'neuters' among Night's humans are physically capable of mating but choose a life of celibacy, focusing instead on the construction and maintenance of Night's rather well-developed high-tech society.
 An interesting side effect enjoyed by the human neuters is a virtually unmatched ability to focus and concentrate on a task at hand.
 This supreme ability has enabled Night to achieve the